 I didn’t notice anything that showed the culture in a good light that wasn’t quickly undermined, like Kirk demanding professionalism from Chekov and Landon, then abandoning all pretense at professionalism, himself.

 Kirk basically falls apart in this episode.
 He conceals his motivations behind orders, fails to protect the officers who serve with him, sees protecting his crew as some ethical dilemma while happily uprooting an alien civilization, and even bullies someone who directly reports to him (Spock) in front of their colleagues.

-In fact, as mentioned above, almost the entire landing party is either treated as disposable—except for a moment where Kirk mourns them before forgetting about them entirely—is inappropriately fixated on sex and/or repeatedly bullying Spock.
+In fact, as mentioned above, almost the entire landing party is either treated as disposable—except for a moment where Kirk mourns them before entirely forgetting about them—is inappropriately fixated on sex and/or repeatedly bullying Spock.
 Spock himself is technically a minor outlier, as a survivor who doesn’t bully himself, but he is completely dismissive of the lives of several of his colleagues in his attempt to make his boss feel better, then advocates in favor of slavery.

 Chekov not only thinks that a deadly mission is a great time for a date with a colleague, but also spouts more Russian propaganda, which suggests that Russians probably aren’t considered a part of the Federation.

 Speaking of the Federation, it shows its colonialist colors in this episode, both in identifying a populated planet as “unexplored” and in Kirk’s assumption that Vaal’s followers need Federation experts to give them a worthwhile civilization.
 The recurring discussions of how slavery is bad, but really only when it’s humans who are the slaves, because humans are somehow special in our need to grow, also fits that colonialist mentality.